db47h/go-decnumber/README.md

 for that context).
 We tried several approaches to get rid of this context parameter in the Go implementation, but with no success.
 Suggestions welcome!

-Note that this is a non-issue for applications using a fixed precision, while applications that require dynamic precision can leverage the dec.NumberPool facility to keep track of their working context and free Number list with a single variable.
+Note that this is a non-issue for applications using a fixed precision (global Context), while applications that require dynamic precision can leverage the dec.NumberPool facility to keep track of their working context and free Number list with a single variable.

 # Go implementation details